adaphner/adaphner.github.io/README.md

 ## Experienced software engineer with 11+ years of work experience.

-Thank you for visiting my portfolio site.
+Thank you for visiting this site.
 Please reach out if you have any questions or comments.

 Tech Stack: HTML - CSS - JavaScript